Our approach to Snoring and Sleep Apnoea

 A world-first electronic database system for contemporary evidence-based management of Sleep Disordered Breathing

-To make the entire treatment process robust and evidence-based, Mr Samant has designed a sophisticated electronic database management system that records all subjective and objective parameters of a patient's problem before and after each step of treatment.
+To make the entire treatment process robust and evidence-based, Dr Samant has designed a sophisticated electronic database management system for the practice that records all subjective and objective parameters of a patient's problem before and after each step of treatment.
 This allows him to precisely track his patient's progress and adapt further steps accordingly.
 This is a one-of-its-kind system that is about to be adopted internationally across several renowned centres across the world for management of Sleep Disordered Breathing.